shandfield/README-Generator/README1.md

 ![push](https://img.shields.io/npm/v/push)

 Description:
-This project is to demonstrate knowleged and understanding of utilizing node and the terminal to generate a README file.
+This project is to demonstrate knowlege and understanding of utilizing node and the terminal to generate a README file.

 Table of Contents:
   Installation